FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Experiment 1: FOCUS vs. FT

-We consider whether \OurMethod{} explanations are more optimal (i.e., minimal) than the FT and RP baselines (see Table~\ref{table:distances}). \OurMethod{} outperforms RP in all \numprint{36} settings, in terms of all three evaluation metrics, and the difference in $d_\mathit{mean}$ is always statistically significant ($\alpha < 0.05$).
 In terms of $d_\mathit{mean}$, \OurMethod{} outperforms \ac{FT} in \numprint{20} settings while \ac{FT} outperforms \OurMethod{} in \numprint{8} settings.
 The difference in $d_\mathit{mean}$ is not significant in the remaining \numprint{8} settings.
 In general, \OurMethod{} outperforms \ac{FT} in settings using Euclidean and Cosine distance because in each iteration, \OurMethod{} perturbs many of the features by a small amount.
-Since \ac{FT} perturbs only the features associated with an individual leaf, we expected that it would perform better for Manhattan distance but our results show that this is not the case -- there is no clear winner between FT and \OurMethod{}.
+Since \ac{FT} perturbs only the features associated with an individual leaf, we expected that it would perform better for Manhattan distance but our results show that this is not the case -- there is no clear winner between FT and \OurMethod{} for Manhattan distance.
 We also see that \OurMethod{} usually outperforms \ac{FT} in settings using Random Forests (RF) and Adaptive Boosting (AB), while the opposite is true for Decision Trees (DT).

-In most settings, the method with the lower $d_\mathit{mean}$ also has the lower $d_\mathit{Rmean}$ and the higher $\mathit{\%_{closer}}$.
-However, this is not always the case (i.e., \textit{COMPAS} results), which highlights the importance of using multiple metrics to evaluate counterfactual examples. \OurMethod{} outperforms \ac{FT} in \numprint{22}/\numprint{36} settings in terms of $d_\mathit{Rmean}$, and in \numprint{24}/\numprint{36} settings in terms of $\%_{closer}$.

-Figure 3 shows the mean Manhattan distance of the perturbed examples in each iteration of FOCUS, along with the proportion of perturbations resulting in valid counterfactual examples found for two datasets (we omit the others due to space considerations).
-These trends are indicative of all settings: the mean distance increases until a counterfactual example has been found for every $x$, after which the mean distance starts to decrease.
-This seems to be a result of the hinge-loss in FOCUS, which first prioritizes finding a valid counterfactual example (see Equation 1), then decreasing the distance between $x$ and $\bar{x}$.

-Our results for Experiment 1 show that \OurMethod{} is effective and efficient for finding counterfactual explanations for tree-based models.
+Overall, we find that \OurMethod{} is effective and efficient for finding counterfactual explanations for tree-based models.
 Unlike the \ac{FT} baseline, \OurMethod{} finds valid counterfactual explanations for \emph{every} instance across all settings.
-In the majority of tested settings, \OurMethod{} explanations are substantial improvements in terms of distance to the original inputs.
+In the majority of tested settings, \OurMethod{}'s explanations are substantial improvements in terms of distance to the original inputs, across all three metrics.